-Palladium was first described in 1803 by William Hyde Wollaston, but has only come to the forefront in bespoke jewellery design and manufacture since July 2009 when the United Kingdom Hallmarking Act was amended to include it which was an extremely rare event.
+Palladium was first described in 1803 by William Hyde Wollaston but has only come to the forefront in bespoke jewellery design and manufacture since July 2009, when United Kingdom Hallmarking Act was changed.

 The amendment stated that from January 2010, it would be compulsory for jewellery items made from palladium alloys to be hallmarked if they were to be sold in the UK, the same as gold, silver and platinum.

-Because of its rare characteristics, it has been used for making all types of jewellery including diamond engagement rings; however, for me, I felt it was only really suitable for wedding rings and in particular the design and creation of men’s wedding rings.
+Because of its rare characteristics, it has been used to make all types of jewellery, including diamond engagement rings; however, in my opinion, it is only suitable for the design and creation of men’s wedding rings.

-In fact, over the past ten years 60% of my sales in men’s wedding rings has been using palladium as it offers the wearer durability on par with platinum but with the added advantage that it was lighter in weight and with a considerable saving over the cost of a platinum wedding ring.
+In fact, over the past ten years, 60% of my sales in men’s wedding rings have been using palladium as it offers the wearer durability on par with platinum but with the added advantage that it was lighter in weight and with a considerable saving over the cost of a platinum wedding ring.